25 of the Most Famous Ancient Greek Statues and Sculptures

 Now in the National Museum of Rome

-The original bronze statue, the Discus Thrower, thought to be by Myron of Eleutherae, an Athenian sculptor who worked solely in bronze, best known for his representations of athletes, is unfortunately lost, but the piece is known from Roman copies.
+The original bronze statue, the Discus Thrower, thought to be by Myron of Eleutherae, an Athenian sculptor who worked solely in bronze, and is best known for his representations of athletes, is unfortunately lost, but the piece is known from Roman copies.

-The first copy of the famous statue, found on the property of Massimo family, at Villa Palombra on Esquiline Hill, in 1781, is the Palombara, or, Lancellotti Discobolus, made in the first century.
+The first copy of the famous statue, found on the property of Massimo family, at Villa Palombra on Esquiline Hill in 1781, is the Palombara, or, Lancellotti Discobolus, made in the first century.

-After restoration, the statue was installed in the family palazzo, and later, at the Palazzo Lancellotti.
+After restoration the statue was installed in the family palazzo and later, at the Palazzo Lancellotti.

 The statue was sent to Germany by train, and displayed in the Glyptothek, Munich.

-A second copy, The Townley Discobolus, was found at Hadrien’s Wall in 1770, and bought by an English art dealer, Thomas Jenkins at public auction in 1792, later it was bought by Charles Townley for four hundred pounds sterling, for the British Museum in 1805.
+A second copy, The Townley Discobolus, was found at Hadrien’s Wall in 1770 and bought by an English art dealer, Thomas Jenkins at public auction in 1792.

 The Discus Thrower has now become an iconic image of the Olympic Games.